csniico/main-infra/terraform/modules/asg/README.md

 ## Notes

-- This module follows the principle of separation of concerns by accepting external resources as inputs
+- This module follows the principle of separation of concerns by accepting external resources as inputs rather than creating them internally
-- For production workloads, it's recommended to use the ELB health check type
+- For production workloads, it's recommended to use the ELB health check type (`health_check_type = "ELB"`)
-- When using target groups, make sure to set the health_check_grace_period to allow instances time to bootstrap
+- When using target groups, make sure to set the `health_check_grace_period` to allow instances time to bootstrap
-- The module creates default block device mappings and metadata options if none are provided
+- The module creates default tag specifications if none are provided
 - Security groups, IAM roles, and load balancers should be created using their respective dedicated modules
+- Use `capacity_rebalance = true` when working with Spot Instances to enable automatic rebalancing
+- For enhanced security, configure `metadata_options` to enforce IMDSv2 by setting `http_tokens = "required"`
+- The module supports custom tag specifications for different resource types (instances, volumes, etc.)